 They look pretty similar to an ingrown hair, and are in fact almost the same thing, says Dr. Patel.
 "With an ingrown hair you may see small signs of infection, such as a pimple or pustule," she says.
 "They tend to be more painful than razor bumps, which are mostly inflammation and less of an infection."

-How can you get rid of them?
+How to get rid of razor bumps

 Another method is good ol' exfoliation.
 "Try a chemical exfoliant to break down the skin cells above the hair," says Dendy Engelman, MD, a New York-based dermatologist.
 "Retinol exfoliates the top layer of the skin, which will be effective in loosening the skin over the ingrown hair (if there is one)."
 She also recommends using apple cider vinegar to soothe the irritated area.
 Whatever you do, however, don't pick at or touch the bumps.
 "It could cause scarring or even worse, become infected," Dr. Engelman adds.